KPasieczna/devops-exercises/topics/devops/README.md

 A couple of thoughts:

 1. Why is it an important goal?
 Is it affecting the business somehow?
 One of the KPIs?
-In other words, does it matters?
+In other words, does it matter?
 2. This might introduce risks such as losing quality in favor of quantity
 3. You might want to set a possibly better goal such as "be able to deploy whenever we need to deploy"
 </b></details>